-Apart from the matter above, the Directors are not aware of any matters subsequent to the end of the financial year that would have a material impact on the financial performance of the Group.
+The Directors are not aware of any matters after the end of the financial year that would have a material impact on the financial performance of the Group.

 34. Reconciliation of profit after income tax to net cash inflow from operating activities